Use People Analytics to Enhance your Decision-Making Process

 (Figure 2 - Gender composition and manager's gender)

 Here there is a clear tendency for the gender composition of the team to reflect the manager's gender.
-In fact, the numbers here reflect the situation that exists in many Danish companies, and this simple analysis is particularly useful for showing the existence of unconscious bias.
+The numbers here reflect the situation that exists in many Danish companies, and this simple analysis is particularly useful for showing the existence of unconscious bias.

 People Analytics is HRs GPS fig3_us